nus-cs2030/1718-s2/docs/lec11.md

 - Some methods takes in additional `Throwable` parameter, for cases where earlier calls might throw an exception.

-The [table](http://www.codebulb.ch/2015/07/completablefuture-clean-callbacks-with-java-8s-promises-part-4.html#api) by Nicolas Hofstetter neatly summarizes all the methods available.
-As you can see, the API is quite extensive (bloated?).

 ### Handling Exceptions